reeseaustin55/Gwyddion_2_Python_Code/README.md

 provided previously.
 The time span between the first and last source ``.ibw`` file is divided by the requested video duration to compute a playback speed multiplier such as ``4X``; that multiplier is appended to the video filename.
-Per frame durations are scaled automatically so the final video matches the requested length.
+Per frame durations are scaled automatically and then converted into repeated frames at a fixed frame rate (30 fps by default) so playback is smooth while still respecting the requested total duration.

 Enable the new stabilization option to perform a two-pass `ffmpeg` run using ``vidstab`` filters.
 The detection pass measures per-frame drift, the